Apply to increase private health insurance premiums

 Notify policy holders

 Insurers must give policy holders notice of approved premium price changes.
-Insurers must give them enough notice so they can find a different policy if they want to.
+This notice should be provided with sufficient time for policy holders to review their current cover and consider a different product, if they choose to.

 The industry-developed Private Health Insurance Code of Conduct provides more detail about how to communicate with policy holders.